equinor/ops-actions/docs/best-practices.md

     This is to prevent Dependabot from updating a dependency to a version containing malicious code, then automatically running that code in our workflow, allowing it to steal your secrets.

-    Jobs that access secrets that grant non-privileged access (for example `Read` access in a GitHub repository, or `Reader` access in an Azure subscription) should **not** be skipped if the workflow was triggered by Dependabot.
+    Jobs that access secrets that grant non-privileged access (for example `Reader` access in an Azure subscription) should **not** be skipped if the workflow was triggered by Dependabot.
 In this scenario, separate Dependabot secrets must be created in the repository containing the caller workflow (see [official documentation](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions#accessing-secrets)).

 ## Naming conventions